Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 Additionally, follow the official Adyen [integration checklist](https://docs.adyen.com/development-resources/integration-checklist) to ensure you have a complete implementation into Adyen.

 # Manual Capture
-By default, payments are captured immediately after authorisation.
-For payment methods that support separate authorisation and capture, you also have the option to capture the payment later, for example only after the goods have been shipped.
-This allows you to cancel the payment in case of any issues with the shipment.
+By default, payments are captured immediately (or with [delay](https://docs.adyen.com/point-of-sale/capturing-payments/delayed-capture#set-up-delayed-capture)) after authorisation.
+For payment methods that support separate authorization and capture, you also have the option to capture the payment later, for example only after the goods have been shipped.
+This also allows you to cancel the payment/authorization.

 If you need to explicitly request a capture for each payment please follow our [manual capture documentation](./ManualCapture.md).